Intelligence and public policy: Employment

-US Military service
+US military service

-All US military recruits take the Armed Forces Qualification Test, an intelligence test that strongly measures the general intelligence factor.
-A recruit's cognitive test scores in part determine the professions available to them.
+All US military recruits take the Armed Forces Qualification Test.
+A recruit's test scores in part determine the professions available to them.

-Problems in training low-IQ military recruits during World War II led the US Congress to ban enlistment from the lowest 10% (below IQ 80) of the population.

-Because people with IQs below 80 (the 10th percentile, Department of Defense "Category V") are difficult to train, federal law bars their induction into the military.
-As of 2005, only 4 percent of the recruits were allowed to score as low as in the 16th to 30th percentile, a grouping known as "Category IV" on the U.S. Armed Forces' mental-aptitude exam.
-During the Vietnam War, a program known as Project 100,000 was devised to recruit much more heavily from this category, but was eventually ended in 1971.
+The AFQT is part of the ASVAB, which also measures qualities such as spatial aptitude and general mechanical skill.
+Combined scores are used to see if a potential recruit qualifies for a certain position.

 The U.S. military uses the Armed Forces Qualifying Test (AFQT), as higher scores correlate with significant increases in effectiveness of both individual soldiers and units.

-US Crime
+US crime

 In its 2002 ruling on the case Atkins v.
 Virginia, the US Supreme Court outlawed the execution of intellectually-disabled criminals on the grounds that it constituted cruel and unusual punishment, which is prohibited by the 8th Amendment.
 The designation of mental retardation (or developmental disability) typically requires a measured IQ below 70 or 75.